 Bassa Mpô’o Bati Medical Association (AMBM): A tool at the service of our community.

 Twenty-one years ago, four renowned doctors came together with the idea of offering their communities the opportunity to benefit from their expertise in the health sector, at little or no cost, as they recognized the fragility of our community.
-They also added to their objectives the need to train the younger generation of doctors newly arrived in Cameroon.
+Looking at their objectives, they also felt the need to train the younger generation of doctors newly arrived in Cameroon.
 All health sector specialists heeded the call, and the AMBM was born.

 Since its inception, the association has grown by leaps and bounds.
 A great benefit of this growth is a more engaged Bassa-Mpô’o-Bati medical base with the entire AMBM community.
 However, there is still work to be done.
 The association is continuously fundraising for the AMBM scholarship fund to benefit current Bassa-Môo’o-Bati students in the medical field.
 They also seek to build mentoring programs to encourage and assist current students to complete the path to graduation and become a member of the AMBM family.